Herbert Brodkin

 Herbert Brodkin (November 9, 1912 – October 29, 1990) was an American producer and director of film and television.

 Brodkin was best known as the producer of the television shows Playhouse 90, The Defenders, the miniseries Holocaust and the short-lived series Coronet Blue.

 Brodkin was also the founder and president of Plautus Productions and also the co-founder of Titus Productions with Robert Berger in 1965.

 Early life and education

-Brodkin was born to a Jewish family on November 9, 1912 in New York City, the youngest of six children born to parents Adolph (1873 – 1946) and Rose (Hunter) Brodkin.
+Brodkin was born to a Jewish family on November 9, 1912, in New York City, the youngest of six children born to parents Adolph (1873 – 1946) and Rose (Gutner) Brodkin.
 Brodkin's parents were both born in Russia.
 His father immigrated from Russia in 1887 and his mother in 1894.
 Brodkin had two older brothers; Nathanal and Milton (1904–1970), and three older sisters; Gertrude, Ethel, and Beatrice.

 Brodkin graduated from the University of Michigan with a B.A. in 1934 and from the Yale School of Drama in 1940.